abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-5/index.md

 If a network of size 10 would have a value of a 100, a network of a size 100 would have a value of 10,000.
 It's not just 10 times more, it's 100 times more, because of the square; the difference is the square.

 You want to be in a network effects business, assuming you're not number two.
 If you're number one in network effect business, you win everything.
 Example: if you look at Facebook, your friends and family social networking protocol.
 Who's their competitor?
 Nobody, because they won everything through network effects.
-Which is why when people say, "Well, I can just switch away from Facebook," they don't realize that network effects create natural monopolies.
+Which is why when people say, "Well, I can just switch away from Facebook," they don't realise that network effects create natural monopolies.
 They're very, very powerful things.

 ### Network effect businesses are natural monopolies